 To be intimate with someone these days usually means something sexual in today’s culture.
 But the real, intended sense of intimacy means rapport, honest interaction, and mutual trust.
 This kind of intimacy when it is fostered creates common ground and puts us on the same page with one another and with God.
 (The Greek word koine, common, gives us community, communion, fellowship, commonality).

 In meeting a new person we feel we are drawn to, or someone we think we want to know, we usually sit down together for coffee or on the couch, perhaps facing one another.
 To break the ice we often talk about our hometown, our parents, education and careers.
+What do we have in common?
 Eye contact is a good idea when possible.
-Mutual trust is important.
+Mutual trust is important--otherwise we probably won't connect.

 In a broken down, guilt-ridden fear-driven age, our isolation from God and from one another is very great.
 A short list of symptoms from loneliness and lack of intimacy with anyone might include the following: Fear of rejection, Fear of failure.
 Fear of Disappointment, Fear of falling in love, Fear of betrayal, Fear of the Unknown, Fear of being found out, Fear of Enslavement, Lack of Experience in trusting others, Lack of role models, Failure to bond well in marriage until now, insidious loneliness, frustration, rejection violence are unwanted enemies lurking in the dark.
 We all carry around much guilt and fear, real or imagined.
 What would our relationship be like if we could talk to one another as we talk with ourselves?